rinpharma/r-pharma/content/post/2023-09-16-summit/index.md

 -  What is a modern workflow?
 What are the key capabilities of a modern SCE?
 What can we learn from each other enabling diversity without compromising our SCE architecture - from legacy codebases/languages and their workflows built around mounted drives and unix permissions, through to multi-modal analyses querying multiple data stores via tokens as secrets, mixing not just open source languages, but different dockerfiles in a single analysis.

+70 representatives from 42 companies will come together to tackle these and other questions.

 Review the agenda below, or visit the discussion link to see the proposed topics:

 https://rinpharma.github.io/positconf-roundtables-2023/